chriseldredge/chriseldredge.github.io/source/_posts/2013-07-30-putting-the-web-into-webapi.markdown

 Writing an application that speaks json over http does not automatically give you something that can be called ReST.
-To get to ReST nirvana your api needs to speak with hypermedia, giving the client, in addition to data, links and forms that can do stuff with the data.
+To get to ReST nirvana your api needs to speak using hypermedia, providing the client with not just data, but links and forms that can do stuff with the data.

 If you aren't familiar with this distinction, here are some great resources: